How to Help a Stuttering Child

 What Is Stuttering?

 Stuttering is a speech disorder that affects more than 3 million Americans, according to the National Institute on Deafness and Other Disorders.
 Stuttering occurs when normal speech is interrupted by the repetition or extension of certain sounds or words.
-Stuttering can range in frequency and intensity from mild to severe.
+Stuttering, also called stammering, can range in frequency and intensity from mild to severe.
+Sometimes, speaking in front of a group or talking on the telephone can aggravate the condition, while singing or reading can reduce stuttering.
 Stress can sometimes make it worse.
 The struggle to speak may be accompanied by physical gestures or movements.

 Causes of Stuttering